spikelynch/spikelynch.github.io/code.md

 * inappropriate physical contact
 * unwelcome sexual attention.

 Participants asked to stop any harassing behaviors are expected to comply immediately.
-Any member of the Research Bazaar staff can issue a verbal warning to a participant that their behaviour violates the conference’s anti-harassment policy.
+Any member of the Research Bazaar volunteer team can issue a verbal warning to a participant that their behaviour violates the conference’s anti-harassment policy.
 A record of complaints received and warnings issued will be maintained to enable any repeat offenders to be identified.

 If a participant engages in harassing behaviors, the workshop moderator may take any action they deem appropriate, including warning the offender or expulsion from the event.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact the workshop moderator immediately.
-If you are being harassed by a workshop moderator or otherwise don’t feel safe reporting to them, please contact resbazsyd@gmail.com.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the ResBaz volunteer team immediately.
+If you are being harassed by a workshop moderator or otherwise don’t feel safe reporting to them, please use our [Code of Conduct incident report form](https://docs.google.com/forms/d/e/1FAIpQLSdFB3GBmdqTVGy_snvnOWYLo_NM5qpIy3opPYu9R4QipboBsw/viewform?usp=sf_link).
+The ResBaz Sydney Code of Conduct Subcommittee will follow up promptly.

-Workshop moderators will be happy to help attendees contact police or crisis services, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+ResBaz volunteers will be happy to help attendees contact police or crisis services, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.

 We value your attendance.
-We expect participants to follow these rules at the Research Bazaar venue, any related social events, and online forums.
+We expect participants to follow these rules in any Research Bazaar venue in person or online.